pduranti/mercadolibre.github.com/_posts/guide/search/2012-08-02-search-paging.markdown

 ---
 layout: 2columns
-title: Search paging
+title: Search and page the results
 categories: guides
 tags:
 - Searching
 ---

-# Search paging
+# Search and page the results

 ## Table of Contents
 - [Overview](#paging-overview)